tsolomko/BitByteData/README.md

 Add to your Cartfile `github "tsolomko/BitByteData" ~> 2.0`.

-Then:

-1. If you use Xcode 12 or later you should run `carthage update --use-xcframeworks`.
+Then you should run `carthage update --use-xcframeworks`.
 After that drag and drop the `BitByteData.xcframework` file from the `Carthage/Build/` directory into the "Frameworks, Libraries, and Embedded Content" section of your target's "General" tab in Xcode.

-2. If you use Xcode 11 or earlier you should run `carthage update`.
-After that drag and drop the `BitByteData.framework` file from from the `Carthage/Build/<platform>/` directory into the "Embedded Binaries" section of your target's "General" tab in Xcode.

 ## Migration to 2.0